 The Center features two massive hangars.
 The ten-story-high Boeing Aviation Hangar displays aircraft hanging at several levels, angled as if in flight.
 Larger, heavier aircraft are displayed on the floor.
 Multi-level walkways rising some four stories high provide a wide variety of perspectives from which to view the aircraft and spacecraft on display.
 Glass cases display thousands of smaller items.
 On opening day, only 80 aircraft were on display, versus today when there are 170.
 Highlights include a Lockheed SR-71 Blackbird, the fastest jet every flown; the Boeing B-29 Superfortress Enola Gay, which dropped the first atomic bomb during World War II; the first supersonic commercial airliner, the Concorde; and the first pressurized airliner, the Boeing 307 Stratoliner Clipper Flying Cloud.

 The James S. McDonnell Space Hangar also displays objects on multi levels.
 Dominating the hangar is the Space Shuttle Discovery, which is surrounded by missiles, rockets, space capsules, satellites, and small objects in display cases.
 The hangar opened to the public in 2004.
-Besides the Discovery, highlights include the Gemini IV space capsule, in which astronauts Jim Lovell and Frank Borman lived in orbit for 14 days in 1965; the Mobile Quarantine Unit in which the Apollo 11 astronauts stayed after their flight to prevent the possible spread of Moon contagions; and one of the most historically important developments in U.S. rocket technology, the Redstone rocket.
+Besides the Discovery, highlights include the Gemini IV space capsule, in which astronauts Jim Lovell and Frank Borman lived in orbit for 14 days in 1965; the Mobile Quarantine Facility in which the Apollo 11 astronauts stayed after their flight to prevent the possible spread of Moon contagions; and one of the most historically important developments in U.S. rocket technology, the Redstone rocket.

 Construction of the Center continued until late 2010, when the Mary Baker Engen Restoration Hangar, the Archives, Collections Processing Unit, Emil Buehler Conservation Laboratory, and Collections Storage Facility were completed.
 Visitors can now see restoration work in progress from a mezzanine overlooking the Restoration Hangar.